dynatrace-oss/opentelemetry-metric-js/README.md

   // If no OneAgent is available locally, export directly to the Dynatrace server:
   // url: 'https://myenv123.live.dynatrace.com/api/v2/metrics/ingest',
-  // APIToken: '<load API token from secure location such as env or config file>'’ });
+  // APIToken: '<load API token from secure location such as env or config file>' });

 const meter = new MeterProvider({